Playing the Game: Neighborly Affection Book 1 by M.Q. Barber

 Neighborly Affection Book 1

 When Alice accepts her neighbors’ unusual offer, sizzling chemistry and emotional insecurities collide.
 Can the three of them find the path to true love?
-In the scene below, meet Alice, Henry, and (in absentia) Jay.

 She expects dinner with neighbors—but gets sex with a side of safewords.